JMRI: Web SiteThis page discusses technical aspects of the JMRI web site.

 Updating the jmri.org site

-Most of the web site contents is updated every 15 minutes from a job running on one of the project's Jenkins build servers.
-The directories listed above constitute most of the site, and this content is updated from the SVN server without any additional work.
+Most of the web site contents is updated hourly from jobs running on one of the project's Jenkins build servers.
+The directories listed above constitute most of the site, and this content is updated from the JMRI repository without any additional work.

 Local Web Site: Mac OS X